 Key Point: Promote your post in both traditional and non-traditional ways.
 Think outside the box!

 8) Automate Your Process

 If you share content on a regular basis, you should look towards automating different parts of the whole process.
-I am not asking to make it a machine dependent system but at least you can automate some of the tasks that you have to do over and over again in a similar pattern.
+I am not asking to make it a machine-dependent system but at least you can automate some of the tasks that you have to do over and over again in a similar pattern.

-Let’s say, you have to research and discover content on a specific topic, you can do this by making searches on Google with relevant terms and then pull out only the quality material out of all the results provided by Google.
+Let’s say, you have to research and discover content on a specific topic, you can do this by making searches on Google with relevant terms and then pulling out only the quality material out of all the results provided by Google.
 Or you can cut down the time and effort it takes during the whole research process by using ContentStudio’s content discovery and content curation platform.

 Not only this you can easily curate content and then publish it to your WordPress blog from within the ContentStudio platform.
 If you connect your social accounts with ContentStudio, it will automatically share all of your blog posts to your social media accounts.

 So, it takes all the hassle away from your content curation and content marketing efforts.
 You can spend the same time you saved through automation on some other promotional method that can help you get more visitors to your blog.

 Key Point: Automate as many tasks as you can…